Metakira/starter-hugo-academic/content/post/bionics-geophilosophy-and-computational-designers/index.md

 Consider two parallel tracks that concern design.
 We find that both Deep Learning and Nature creatively arrive at solutions via evolutionary computation that are highly non intuitive to humans yet far more effective than any human design solution, ***especially at energy efficiency***.

-Consider the bio-mimetic approach of mimicking the fins of a humpback whale:
+An initial example, the bio-mimetic approach of mimicking the fins of a humpback whale:

 ![](https://i0.wp.com/pepunlimited.com/wp-content/uploads/2022/06/HumpbackWhales.jpg)